Tilanmoksara96/Tilanmoksara96/README.md

 - 🌱 I’m currently learning some languages ...
 - 👨‍💻 Helping others to develop their projects ...
 - 👨‍🎨 Sketching ...
-- 📸 Like to travel 🚶‍♂️🌏 and capturing some sight scens ...
+- 📸 Like to travel 🚶‍♂️🌏 and Landscape Photography  ...
 <br>

 <br/>